China reports 39 new confirmed cases of coronavirus, all imported

 Shanghai and Guangzhou have also said all arriving international passengers will undergo tests to screen for the coronavirus, expanding a programme that previously only applied to those coming from heavily-affected countries.

 Shanghai reported 10 new cases on Sunday, down from a record 14 a day earlier.
+With the coronavirus spread subsiding, the Shanghai government on Monday downgraded the city’s emergency alert level from level 1 to level 2.

 Guangdong province saw seven new imported infections, Fujian had four and Jiangsu had two.
 Hebei, Zhejiang, Jiangxi, Shandong and Sichuan each saw just one case, bringing the total imported cases in China to 314 so far.